Bacterial phyla: Microgenomates

 Microgenomates was originally thought to be a single phylum although evidence suggests it actually encompasses over 11 bacterial phyla, including Curtisbacteria, Daviesbacteria, Levybacteria, Gottesmanbacteria, Woesebacteria, Amesbacteria, Shapirobacteria, Roizmanbacteria, Beckwithbacteria, Collierbacteria, Pacebacteria.

 Parcubacteria

 Parcubacteria was originally described as a single phylum using fewer than 100 16S rRNA sequences.
 With a greater diversity of 16S rRNA sequences from uncultured organisms now available, it is estimated it may consist of up to 28 bacterial phyla.
 In line with this, over 14 phyla have now been described within the Parcubacteria group, including Kaiserbacteria, Adlerbacteria, Campbellbacteria, Nomurabacteria, Giovannonibacteria, Wolfebacteria, Jorgensenbacteria, Yanofskybacteria, Azambacteria, Moranbacteria, Uhrbacteria, and Magasanikbacteria.

 Proteobacteria

 It has been proposed that some classes of the phylum Proteobacteria may be phyla in their own right, which would make Proteobacteria a superphylum.
 For example, the Deltaproteobacteria group does not consistently form a monophyletic lineage with the other Proteobacteria classes.

 Planctobacteria

 The Planctobacteria (PVC group) includes Chlamydiota, Lentisphaerota, candidate phylum "Omnitrophica", Planctomycetota, candidate phylum "Poribacteria", and Verrucomicrobiota.

-Terrabacteria
+Bacillati

-The proposed superphylum, Terrabacteria, includes Actinomycetota, "Cyanobacteria"/"Melainabacteria"-group, Deinococcota, Chloroflexota, Bacillota, and candidate phylum OP10.
+The kingdom Bacillati, includes Actinomycetota, "Cyanobacteria/Melainabacteria clade", Deinococcota, Chloroflexota, Bacillota, and candidate phylum OP10.